 The above tools are not an exhaustive list by any means, and in many cases there are very suitable replacements.
-The tools that we mention above are what we have found to work best for our business as we learn and grow.
+The tools that we mentioned above are what we have found to work best for our business as we learn and grow.
 You can also check out how Hotjar did it and see if it could help you, as well.

 If you have tools that you’d like to share, please submit them in the comments below.
-Please talk about how you use them and feel free to provide a link.
+Tell us about how you use them and in what way it has helped your business.

 This post was originally published in January 2015.
 It was updated by the Hubstaff Blog Team in January 2019.